 Mordavia is a land in need of more than just another exterminator.
-It needs a Hero with a capital H – a man strong enough to not merely fight the darkness, but to bring light into dark places.
+It needs a Hero with a capital H: a man strong enough to not merely fight the darkness, but to bring light into dark places.

 You're not the strongest in the land, not by a long shot.
 Even with a bag of spells, you're not the most powerful.
 You're not even a legend.
 You're simply a man for whom no problem is too small, committed to saving the world with a few acts of bravery and a hundred tiny moments of kindness.

-Quest for Glory IV is one of my favourite adventures of all time, and for many reasons.
+Quest for Glory 4 is one of my favourite adventures of all time, and for many reasons.
 The wonderful setting, which doesn't simply borrow Slavic mythology like the Rusalki and Leshy and Domovoi, but assumes you're smart enough to simply roll with the unfamiliar until you figure out what makes them tick.
 The general vibe, bouncing effortlessly from jokes and wordplay to genuinely touching scenes and then right back to killer rabbits straight out of Monty Python.
 John Rhys-Davies' narration, which grounds everything, is amazing, especially when you know that he had no idea how much work he was in for.
 And then there's Katrina, one of my favourite... well... 'villain' is such a strong word, isn't it?

 They slowly warm to you, but for much of the game the only thing most people want to know is when you'll be leaving.
 Even here, it's done with a wink—especially from a trio at the inn whose voice actors made up most of their own lines, and a mad scientist who refuses to accept he lives in a world of magic.

 What is surprising, even beautiful, is how sympathetic the story is towards her.
 She may be on the cusp of summoning an elder god to blot out the sun, but only because she's been driven to desperation by loneliness and having to maintain her 'Dark Master' title.
 Even her most evil act, turning the local innkeepers' child into her vampire daughter, is somewhat defanged—so to speak—by the girl adoring her 'Aunt Trina'.

 Many games have dressed their lady villains in sexy leather and handed them whips to play with.
 Rarely has it been so obviously an act, with Katrina actively burying herself in 'evil' tropes out of both hurt and a desperate need to regain control.
 Never has an RPG villain been so easy to feel sorry for, even as she angrily flays your back to shreds in her personal torture dungeon.

-In an already wonderful game, human moments like these stand out—not simply for being great, but for being so rare even 20 years after QfGIV's release.
+In an already wonderful game, human moments like these stand out—not just for being great, but for being so rare even years later.
 Don't think everything's been spoiled for you if you haven't already played it—it hasn't, I promise.
 Aside from anything else, it's easy to stumble into most of these reveals early, thanks to an open world environment that doesn't block you unless it absolutely has to, and Quest for Glory as a series is full of such great moments.